JacekDob/arduino_opentherm_controller/README.md

 ### MCU

-I am using Wemos D1 mini with pins for IN:D8; OUT:D7 but it also should work on Arduino or ESP32.
+I am using Wemos D1 mini with pins for IN:D8; OUT:D7 but it also should work on Arduino (Mega) or ESP32.

 ### Boiler